Care

 fish in non stick

-When cleaning burnt pans, you’ll need to be a little more hands-on.
 A burnt pan is one that has either been overheated (meaning that it’s been left over high heat for too long with food or oil in it) or one that has been dry heated (meaning that it’s been left on the heat for extended periods of time without anything in it).
+No matter which way it got burnt, this is a more hands-on cleaning than

 Cleaning burnt non stick pans is a tad trickier than cleaning regular dirty pans, but you can usually get the job done just as fast with a solution of water, baking soda, and vinegar.